Best Free Online Proofreading Tools For Research

 Online proofreaders use AI, machine learning, and often 3rd party algorithms to suggest improvements related to grammar mistakes, readability, and sentence structure.

 They are mostly accurate but sometimes give false suggestions that are inappropriate or overzealous.
 They seldom miss an outright grammar mistake.

 Wordvice.ai is unique because it was developed and machine-learned on tens of thousands of privately edited research and academic manuscripts.

 What is the difference between free and paid online proofreader tools?

 The degree of how accurate grammar checkers are does not matter.
 A free online proofreader will still be precise – the difference is how much access you have to premium features and more advanced suggestions.

 For example, free versions may not suggest improvements for academic-related issues such as passive versus active voice.
-Wordvice.ai is entirely free to use with a Basic plan, but also has a Premium plan that allows you to access all of the tool’s features.
+Wordvice AI is entirely free to use with a Basic plan, but also has a Premium plan that allows you to access all of the tool’s features.